rodolfodpk/go-crablet/docs/implementation.md

 # Implementation Details

-## DCB Pattern Implementation
+## DCB Pattern Exploration

-go-crablet implements the Dynamic Consistency Boundary (DCB) pattern using:
+go-crablet explores the Dynamic Consistency Boundary (DCB) pattern using:

 1. **Batch Projection**: Project multiple states in a single streamlined PostgreSQL query
 2. **Combined Append Conditions**: Use the same query scope for projection and optimistic locking